Hojlb/markup-2-hexal/README.md

 To simplify work with CSS syntax and selectors, you can use CSS3 generator at: http://css3generator.com/

-If you don't have Photoshop to work with .psd files Thereís a good design tool: https://studio.psdetch.com/ No sign-up is required, just click the ìopenî button or drag&drop the downloaded PSD template.
+If you don't have Photoshop to work with .psd files There‚Äôs a good design tool: https://studio.psdetch.com/ No sign-up is required, just click the ‚Äúopen‚Äù button or drag&drop the downloaded PSD template.
 Yes, its functionality is rather limited, but it is perfectly suitable for work with layers.
-If you need to extract an image, the ìexportî function is available.
+If you need to extract an image, the ‚Äúexport‚Äù function is available.
 It is perfectly functional to meet all the needs you would encounter in this homework.

 However, if you lack some of the functionality when using the previous service, give Photopea a try.
 No sign-up is required, too.
 It can handle .psd, .sketch and a variety of other formats.
 It also supports work with layers and export operations (including .svg format).
 Another advantage is that its interface is very similar to that of Photoshop.